QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

-The other, less well informed, consumer each period receives a shock consisting of the part of today’s nonfinancial income that could not be forecasts from the all past values of nonfinancial income.
+The other, less well informed, consumer each period receives a shock consisting of the part of today’s nonfinancial income that could not be forecasts from all the past values of nonfinancial income.

 Even though they receive exactly the same nonfinancial incomes each period, our two consumers respond to time :math:`t` shocks differently.

-The do this because, while they receive exactly the same histories of nonfinancial income, they receive different **shocks** or **news** about their **future** nonfinancial incomes.
+They do this because, while they receive exactly the same histories of nonfinancial income, they receive different **shocks** or **news** about their **future** nonfinancial incomes.